damianhakert/damianhakert.github.io/source/handbook/contracts/index.html.md

 **13\.
 Duty of confidentiality**

 1. The Employee undertakes both during and after the term of the Employment Contract not to disclose to third parties in any way whatsoever any particulars relating to:-
-   1. the business of the Employer or any company economically or organisationally affiliated with the Employer which he knows or may suspect could harm the interests of the Employer and/or those affiliated companies; or
+   1. the business of the Employer or any company economically or organizationaly affiliated with the Employer which he knows or may suspect could harm the interests of the Employer and/or those affiliated companies; or
    1. matters in respect of which the Employer has imposed secrecy.
 These obligations also apply to any matters concerning the Employer or relations or clients of the Employer or the Employer’s affiliates.
 1. The Employee will sign a non-disclosure agreement with clients, if requested by this client.